 After you do the other two steps, there’s a chance you may still find some wet spots.
 These will usually be found on your floorboards or at the edge of your seat—spots that got really wet and aren’t drying fast as the rest of your car.

-Finish up with some moisture absorbent products.
+Finish up with some moisture-absorbing products.
 You can purchase disposable moisture absorbers that come in a plastic container.
 These desiccants help to keep the drying process going.
 You can see the moisture they pull from your vehicle as the container fills with water.
-You can also use a box of baking soda (but you won’t see the direct results this way).

 Ultra Micro Crystals Cat Litter